Matthew-Hurrell/viva-la-nacho/README.md

 #### All Recipes List

-The recipes on the all recipes page are arranged in cards in columns of three on larger screens.
+The recipes on the all recipes page are arranged as cards in columns of three on larger screens.
 The cards are responsive and stack on top of each other on smaller screens.
-The recipes are listed from latest to oldest order.
+The recipes are listed in chronological order.

 ![All Recipes List](readme/assets/images/all-recipes-list.png)